 There are two main types of oesophageal cancer: squamous cell carcinoma (OSCC) and adenocarcinoma (OAC).
 OSCC (around a quarter (28%) of oesophageal cancers in the UK) tends to occur in the upper two thirds of the oesophagus and is associated with smoking and alcohol consumption.

-OAC (about 70% nationwide but higher in some parts of the country) occurs mainly at the lower end of the oesophagus near the junction with the stomach, is not generally related to alcohol consumption but is associated with a pre-cancerous condition called Barrett’s Oesophagus (BO), persistent acid reflux and obesity.
+OAC (about 70% nationwide; variable in some parts of England, but probably lower in Scotland) occurs mainly at the lower end of the oesophagus near the junction with the stomach, is not generally related to alcohol consumption but is associated with a pre-cancerous condition called Barrett’s Oesophagus (BO), persistent acid reflux and obesity.

 The UK is reported as having the highest incidence of OAC in the world.

 More than 95% of oesophageal cancer cases are diagnosed in patients aged 50 years or more.
 Almost nine in ten cases in the UK are in people aged 60 and over, and incidence increases with age.
 The profile plateaus in the eighth decade.